 Dear ICCS member

-An ICCS workshop is planned linked to the annual conference of the European Society for Pediatric Nephrology (ESPN) in Glasgow, Scotland, September 6-9 2017.
-Johan Vande Walle and Søren Rittig will be providing a good program.
+An ICCS workshop is planned September 6th, just before the annual conference of the European Society for Pediatric Nephrology (ESPN) in Glasgow, Scotland.
+Johan Vande Walle and Søren Rittig will be providing a good program, the speakers will include yours truly and many members of the Danish and Belgian teams.
 And the wiskey is good.

-Finally, as you should know by now, the 2018 ICCS conference will be held in Rome, Italy.
-September 27-29 is the probable date to mark with a thick pen in your calendar.
+As you should know by now, the 2018 ICCS conference will be held in Rome, Italy.
+September 27-29 are the dates to mark with a thick pen in your calendar.
 Now you have one more reason to visit the Eternal City (as if you needed one).
 Educational Chairman Mario De Gennaro will be our host and Pope Francis will turn a benevolent eye in our direction.